 You can immerse yourself in elemental magic by reading Elements of Magic: Reclaiming Earth, Air, Fire, Water, Spirit, edited by Jane Meredith and Gede Parma.
-For more info, see page 102.
+For more info, see page XXXXX.

-And it may not surprise you to learn that Reclaiming folks have written and/or recorded more than a few chants honoring various elements.
+Chants - it may not surprise you to learn that Reclaiming folks have written and/or recorded more than a few chants honoring various elements (see page XXXX).

 Some, like Air I Am or Earth My Body, quickly summon all of the elements.
-Others, like Rise with the Fire or Born of Water, devote a whole song to one element.
+Others, like Rise with the Fire or Born of Water, dedicate a whole song to one element.

-Elements chants: WeaveAndSpin.org/playlists.
+Elements chants: WeaveAndSpin.org/playlists